aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ipicturefillformat/_index.md

 This method changes the image's size and resolution similar to PowerPoint's "Picture Format -> Compress Pictures" feature. |

 **Returns:**
 boolean - A boolean indicating whether the image was successfully compressed.
-Returns   if the image was resized or cropped, otherwise  .
+Returns true if the image was resized or cropped, otherwise false.
 ### compressImage(boolean deleteCroppedAreasOfImage, float resolution) {#compressImage-boolean-float-}
 ```
 public abstract boolean compressImage(boolean deleteCroppedAreasOfImage, float resolution)